ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 Delete ROIs and Map annotations for 1 Dataset
 =============================================

-Edit and run the ```maintenance/idr_get_map_annotations.py``` on the first Dataset to remove Map Annotations from all Images in that Dataset so we can show them being created in the workshop.
+Edit and run the following scripts on the first Dataset to remove Map Annotations and ROIs from all Images in that Dataset so we can show them being created in the workshop.

-TODO: Need ROI-deletion script for Dataset.
+ - ```maintenance/scripts/delete_annotations.py```
+ - ```maintenance/scripts/delete_ROIs.py```

 The data is now ready to be presented in a workshop and analysed with ```OMERO.parade```.